The day I died, I was in the supermarket.

 The attack suddenly stopped – and the face changed, became calmer.
 It was in that instant I realised that my attacker, despite the boyish haircut, was female.

 She was shorter than me a foot and slimmer, and looked quite attractive now that she wasn’t trying to attack me.
-I pushed myself off the floor as she climbed off me.
+I pushed myself up as she climbed off me.

 “Sorry about that,” she said, like we had just done nothing more than bump into each other at the supermarket.
 “I didn’t realise.”